andregeorgis/mtrx2700_temp_group_name/Lab 1/README.md

 - Transmitting to serial
 - Checking if the button is on
 - Making all letters uppercase
-- Capitalising all words
+- Capitalizing all words

-We then branch between these seperate modules to achieve the intended behaviour.
+We then branch between these separate modules to achieve the intended behavior.